The Data Protection Manager

 (b) You can set your browser not to accept cookies and the above websites tell you how to remove cookies from your browser.
 Please note that if you choose to decline cookies, you may not be able to fully experience the interactive features of our website services.
 For further information about cookies and how to refuse and delete them visit www.aboutcookies.org or www.allaboutcookies.org.

 (c) When you open an email from us or click a link an email, these activities are recorded in the secure Engaging Networks platform (https://www.engagingnetworks.net/uk/).
 We use this information to help us decide what future emails to send you.

-(d) In addition to using cookies and related technologies as described above, we also use your data to help us tailor advertising to reach new supporters.
-For instance, if you sign a petition we may use your data to find similar people who have not signed the petition yet.
-Uploaded data is ‘hashed’ to ensure that it can’t be read by advertising suppliers.
+(d) In addition to using cookies and related technologies as described above, we also use your data to help us tailor advertising to reach new supporters on Facebook’s ad network, if you consent to this.
+For instance, if you opt into our digital marketing consent, we may use your hashed data to find similar people who may be interested in our issues.

 7. Security of your personal information